schalkneethling/150days-of-html/newsletter/day22-150daysofhtml.md

 The `figcaption` can be place before or after the main `figure` content.
 As can be seen in the above example, the `figcaption` can also contain other flow content elements.

-That concludes our look at the grouping elements of HTML.
+This concludes our look at the grouping elements of HTML.
 From tomorrow we will start looking at text level semantics.

 Until then, keep making the web awesome!